What is micro-dosing and am I safe to drive?

 If you’re pulled over and the law enforcement officer deems you impaired, that is legal grounds for arrest — and a DUI.
 Risking the consequences and driving impaired under one or multiple substances is not worth it.

-Consuming marijuana, alcohol or both is a personal choice and legal in Colorado, we understand that.
-But putting yourself or others on the road in danger, or getting a DUI that can cost more than $13,000 should make the choice pretty easy.
-Leave your car at home, find a sober ride, or stay in and enjoy yourself.
+Consuming marijuana, alcohol or both is a personal choice and legal in Colorado.
+But when you drive under the influence, you put yourself and others on the road in danger, and risk getting a DUI that can cost more than $13,000.
+Leave your car at home, find a sober ride, or stay in and enjoy yourself if you plan to consume cannabis.